Post

 An extensive performance testing resource pool with expertise in proprietary, open source (e.g., JMeter) and third-party tools (LoadRunner, VSTS, LoadComplete, etc.).

 Tx-Automate, our ready-to-deploy and best-in-industry automation framework, for quicker test automation.
-It can easily integrate with cloud services like BrowserStack, LambdaTest, and with CI/CD processes using Jenkins, Azure pipelines.
+It can easily integrate with cloud services like BrowserStack, LambdaTest, and with CI/CD processes using Jenkins, Azure Devops pipelines.

 Expertise in test automation (e.g., UFT, Selenium, TestComplete, Coded UI, etc.).